matthewlai/JaxVidFlow/README.md

 ## Current Status

 You can run benchmarks.py to see how fast things are, but it doesn't really have a UI yet (not even a CLI).
-It's just a library. examples/process_dive_video.py shows typical pipeline setup for filtering a video.
+It's just a library.
+See examples/process_dive_video.py for a typical pipeline setup for filtering a video.

 ### Implemented functions
 * Decode / encode pipeline using FFmpeg (through PyAV)